The-Youssef-Nasr-Company/Youssef-Land/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Example: I'm always frustrated when <you type missing components here>.
+Example: I'm always frustrated when...

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.